andrei91ro/lulu_pcol_sim_c/README.md

 The build process was tested on an up-to-date Linux distribution (ArchLinux).
 The build process should work on most unixes and on Windows using packages such as MinGW.

 # Usage
-After installing all components and adjunsting the corresponding paths (using Makefile parameters), simply call `make` in the project folder
+After installing all components and adjusting the corresponding paths (using Makefile parameters), simply execute the following list of commands, in the project folder:

+`mkdir build build_hex`

+`make`

-If no errors are reported during compilation, there should be two `build` folders:
+If no errors are reported during compilation, the build folders should contain, among others, the following files:

 * build
   * lulu.a